When you have rodent trouble, a solution can’t wait.

 The Centers for Disease Control and Prevention shares that rodents carry more than 35 kinds of diseases, including some that can be spread to humans.
 Directly, you can catch rat-bite fever, the bubonic plague, salmonellosis, hantavirus and more by being bitten by rodents, by handling them, or by coming into contact with rat or mouse feces, saliva, or urine.
 Indirectly, rodents spread disease to humans when people are bit by fleas, ticks, or mites that fed on infected rats or mice.
 Plus, rodents can damage your home, including starting fires by chewing through electrical wiring and cables.
 Contact us online for Orlando rodent control services or call (407) 675-5000.

 Wherever your food is stored, such as in pantries and kitchen cabinets, you may see rat or mouse droppings and may also find droppings along your baseboards.
 You may see signs of chewing in dry food packaging or pet food bags.
 Check your attic and your wiring to look for signs of chewing, and listen for sounds of movement, especially after dark.
 Because rodents hide so well, you may not actually see a rat or mouse, but signs listed here do indicate possible infestation.
 Let our pest control services team check for you.
-Contact us online for Orlando rodent control services or call (407) 675-5000.
+Contact us online for a quote on Orlando rodent control services or call (407) 675-5000.

-Our experienced pest control team will inspect your home for signs of rodent infestation, find potential entry points into your home (some rodents can squeeze through openings as small at a quarter of an inch!), and then create a customized home treatment plan.
+Our experienced Orlando pest control team will inspect your home for signs of rodent infestation, find potential entry points into your home (some rodents can squeeze through openings as small at a quarter of an inch!), and then create a customized home treatment plan.
 Because rodents multiply so rapidly, it’s important to get started as soon as possible after spotting signs of rats or mice so we can create a plan that helps to prevent future infestations while setting baited traps to deal with your current problem.
 Contact us online for Orlando rodent extermination services or call (407) 675-5000.

 Pricing depends upon the square footage of your home, with each plan customized to your specific needs.
 If you’re interested in a comprehensive pest control plan, we invite you to review our SMART TurnerGuard plan that offers more coverage than any other plan in the industry.
 You start with an initial, affordable fixed price, then pay a low monthly fee based upon your home’s size.